-We set expectations for our suppliers, through our Global Supplier Code of Conduct, to similarly respect human rights, and we explicitly prohibit the use of forced or compulsory labour.
-The Global Supplier Code of Conduct is made available to all suppliers through our website, and we include compliance with the Global Supplier Code of Conduct in contracts for our North America and Europe suppliers.
-We train our salaried employees to detect modern slavery and forced or compulsory labour risks via our annual compliance training program.
+We train our salaried employees to detect modern slavery and child labour risks via our annual compliance training program.
 We also use a sustainability and risk intelligence tool, which scrubs vendors for Modern Slavery (powered by the Global Slavery Index, Social Hotspot Database, Dow Jones), Sanctions (powered by Dow Jones), and Adverse Media (Dow Jones Media), to vet and monitor our suppliers for forced or compulsory labour risks and adverse media concerns.
+Work is underway to further automate the screening process and monitor all global suppliers in the future.